 But what if you refocus the goals and resolutions?
 What if your purpose in getting fit had nothing to do with weight loss or muscle gain or swimsuit season?
 Most people know that there is a (long-awaited) wellness revolution happening in our society.
 Most people are also very well versed in the studies linking physical activity and health so it is no stretch or surprise to tout all of the benefits.
 We won’t re-state the laundry list of health benefits linked to an active lifestyle but what we will do is highlight the experiences of our Meet team with the un-intended benefits of how movement boosts motivation…in the office and at home.

 Motivated by the Meet Team:

 One of the key pillars in the foundation of Meet Hospitality is our incredible staff.
 So when we were looking for motivation tips, who better to turn to than our team?
-Hear from a few of the friendly faces you’ve seen around Meet on Broadway and Meet on Chrystie and our property that is coming soon, Meet on Madison for inspiration on making 2020 an active, amazing year!
+Hear from a few of the friendly faces you’ve seen around Meet on Broadway and our Madison Square Park meeting space, Meet on Madison for inspiration on making 2020 an active, amazing year!
 We learn that their fitness passions bring a sense of calm, a boost of energy, a clear mind, and inspiration to the workplace…making your New York City meeting even better!